 Yes, Van Brocklin.
 As in Norm Van Brocklin, the Hall of Fame football player.
 The Nessler family has a tradition of naming their felines after Hall of Famers — there's been a Butkus, a Nitschke, an Elway and a Lambert, among others.
 So it was fitting that Van Brocklin, whose namesake also was the first coach of the Vikings, interrupted his owner while he was talking Minnesota football.

-Nessler, the lead play-by-play announcer for CBS on its Big Ten football broadcasts, is a native of St. Charles, Minn. — about 25 miles east of Rochester.
-He'll be back in his home state to call the Gophers vs. fourth-ranked Penn State on Saturday at Huntington Bank Stadium.
-It'll be Nessler's first Gophers home game since calling their 29-26 loss to Michigan on Oct.
+Nessler, the lead play-by-play announcer for CBS on its Big Ten football broadcasts, is a native of St. Charles, Minn., about 25 miles east of Rochester.
+He will be back in his home state to call the Gophers vs. fourth-ranked Penn State on Saturday at Huntington Bank Stadium.
+It's Nessler's first Gophers home game since calling their 29-26 loss to Michigan on Oct.
 31, 2015, on ESPN.

 Nessler is looking forward to his Minnesota return, "especially after everybody's been sending me texts all day of the snow on their deck," he joked Wednesday.
 Nessler has been reunited with analyst Gary Danielson, his old ABC/ESPN partner going back to the 1990s, for CBS' first year with the 18-team Big Ten.
 "This is gonna be our first taste of Big Ten football in November," he said, pointing to Saturday's forecast of temperatures in the 30s.